 Today the orchestra is formed by over 100 members of the orchestra elite (some of them are musicians awarded with the title of Honored Artist of Ukraine), many of them are also winners of international competitions.

 For years of active creative life the orchestra of the Odessa Opera has become the leading opera orchestra of Ukraine.
 The orchestra’s vast repertoire (over 80 performances and concert programs) includes masterpieces of native and foreign musical treasures from the baroque period to the present day.
 International recognition of the skills of the orchestra of the Odessa National Academic Opera and Ballet Theatre were requests for tours all over Europe.
-The Odessa Opera Orchestra is now on tour for the first time with the international “The World of Hans Zimmer” concert show.
+The Odessa Orchestra has been part of the international concert show “The World of Hans Zimmer” since 2018.